mittelmark/tmdoc/README.md

 ### LaTeX Equations

 Since version  0.12.0 there is as well support for embedding  LaTeX  equations using the  [https://math.vercel.app](https://math.vercel.app)  webservice.
+In version 0.14.0 we switched to [latex.codecs.com](https://latex.codecogs.com/)  as math.vercel.app svg files can't be converted to png due to missing size information.
+The procedure to add LaTeX equations still stays the same.
 You simply add the equation in a `mtex` source code block:

 ```